 Guidance for the Filing of Life Settlement Provider License Applications In Accordance with Section 21(1) of the Life Settlements Act, Chapter 499 of the Laws of 2009

-In accordance with Section 21(1) of the Life Settlements Act, any person lawfully operating as a life settlement provider in New York with respect to life settlement transactions not heretofore regulated under the insurance law may, with respect to such transactions, continue to do so after the effective date of the Act, pending approval or disapproval of the person's application for a license if the appropriate application is filed with the Superintendent of Insurance not later than 30 days after the Superintendent publishes, on the Insurance Department's website, the application form for such licensure, and provided further that such person certifies in the application that such person shall comply with all applicable provisions of the insurance law and regulations thereunder.
+In accordance with Section 21(1) of the Life Settlements Act, any person lawfully operating as a life settlement provider in New York with respect to life settlement transactions not heretofore regulated under the insurance law may, with respect to such transactions, continue to do so after the effective date of the Act, pending approval or disapproval of the person's application for a license if the appropriate application is filed with the Superintendent of Insurance not later than 30 days after the Superintendent publishes, on the Department of Financial Services's website, the application form for such licensure, and provided further that such person certifies in the application that such person shall comply with all applicable provisions of the insurance law and regulations thereunder.

 Life Settlement Provider License Application Forms must be submitted in duplicate as follows: